benjymous/annotations/sandman/sandman.10.md

 Page 24:  The Corinthian, we learn, is a sick bastard, and is probably about to kill Davy.
-We are seeing the world through Corinthian's eyes, as he takes off his dark glasses (panel 5-7) we can see colours.
+We are seeing the world through Corinthian's eyes, as he takes off his dark glasses (panel 5-7) we can see colors.
 So I think that we are lucky that the story is ending just here!

 Contributors include:
     Originally written by Greg Morrow